 The program director plays an active part in the Kansas Public Health Systems Group (KPHSG) and the Kansas Public Health Workforce Development Coordinating Council (KPHWDCC).
 These groups meet quarterly.
 Through these groups, the program gets feedback directly from public health colleagues from local health departments, the state health department, the state public health association, other universities and other public health-related institutions and organizations.
 These groups have also collaborated toward efficient and effective workforce development initiatives.
-In addition to participating in those groups at the state level, annual surveys of this community (e.g., alumni, employers, and students) help in identifying professional development needs of its priority communities with the community advisory board as these members are employers of public health employees within their own communities in Kansas and Missouri.
+In addition to participating in those groups at the state level, annual surveys of this community (e.g., alumni, employers, and students) help in identifying professional development needs of its priority community.
+The program director and staff discuss the professional development needs of its priority communities with the community advisory board as these members are employers of public health employees within their own communities in Kansas and Missouri.
 The program director has also participated in a regional analysis of public health programs, including employer needs and demands, to understand and assess regional employment needs and professional development preparation for these needs.
-(See ERF "F1-4" and "F3-2" for meeting minutes and notes.)
-The program director is also a member of the Public Health Advisory Council and Strategic Planning for Riley County.
-This council, in addition to discussing public health needs of Riley County, also discusses workforce needs related to health and wellness.
-(See "F3-2" for meeting notes and minutes)
+(See ERF "F1-4" and "F3-2" for meeting minutes and notes)